Coronavirus and Wedding Planning - A match made in... ?

 (or maybe it isn't.
 Yeah, probably not.)

-But it does feel that way right now, doesn't it?
-I know the sudden cancellation of all my work and social plans caught me off-guard.
-At least in how quickly we went from "hey, this virus thing is crazy huh?
-Funny meme about beer!" to "everyone stay inside, hoard toilet paper, Ahhhhhh!" (seriously though, how much toilet paper do we need?
-Surely not 240 rolls of it...)
+But it does feel that way sometimes, doesn't it?
+I know the sudden cancellation of all my work and social plans in March caught me off-guard -at least in how quickly we went from "hey, this virus thing is crazy huh?
+Funny meme about beer!" to "everyone stay inside, hoard toilet paper, Ahhhhhh!" (remember when toilet paper hoarding was the news?).
+Then it was "we beat it, yay!" followed by, "it's back, we never even beat it to begin with, duck and cover!"

 What do we need to anticipate?